A Step-by-Step Wedding Photographer Guide for Canadian Couples

 Step 9: After the Wedding

-Post-wedding 101: What to Expect After the Wedding: Photo Delivery, Disappointment & What You Can Do
+Post-wedding 101: What to Expect After the Wedding: Photo Delivery, Reviews and What To Do If You're Disappointed with Your Photos

 Step 10: Show Your Appreciation